Rajput: Brideprice or Bridewealth weddings

-Alcoholism is considered a problem in the Rajput community of Rajasthan and hence Rajput women do not like their men drinking alcohol.
-It was reported in a 1983 study of alcoholism in India that it was customary for Rajput men (not all) in northern India to drink in groups.
-The women would at times be subjected to domestic violence such as beating after these men returned home from drinking.

 Arts

 The term Rajput painting refers to works of art created at the Rajput-ruled courts of Rajasthan, Central India, and the Punjab Hills.
 The term is also used to describe the style of these paintings, distinct from the Mughal painting style.

 According to Ananda Coomaraswamy, Rajput painting symbolised the divide between Muslims and Hindus during Mughal rule.
 The styles of Mughal and Rajput painting are oppositional in character.
 He characterised Rajput painting as "popular, universal and mystic".

+In popular culture

+Hindi cinema (Bollywood) has produced several films based on Rajput history and legendary Rajput heroes, highlighting their valor, honor, and cultural legacy.